Floofies/cdaTemplate/README.md

 Option|DataType|Description
 ---|---|---
-`data`|Object|An object with named properties matching tags in a template.
 `append`|Boolean|Appends the children of the destination element with the template.
-`prepend`|Boolean|Prepends the children of the destination element with the template.
+`afterInsert`|Function|The Callback to execute after inserting the template.
 `beforeInsert`|Function|The Callback to execute before inserting the template.
-`afterInsert`|Function|The Callback to execute after inserting the template.
 `complete`|Function|The Callback to execute after finishing execution.
-(Non-conditional) `success`|Function|The Callback to execute if template loading was successful.
+(Non-conditional) `data`|Object|An object with named properties matching tags in a template.
+`elemPerPage`|Number|The number of elements to include per-page.
 `error`|Function|The Callback to execute if template loading was not successful.
 Errors output into the destination element if not set.
 `errorMessage`|String|The error message to output into the destination element.
-(Not used if `error` is set) `paged`|Boolean|Enables pagination.
+(Not used if `error` is set) `overwriteCache`|Boolean|Forces a the template to load from it's original location instead of the cache.
+`paged`|Boolean|Enables pagination.
 `pageNo`|Number|The page number to start at.
-`elemPerPage`|Number|The number of elements to include per-page.
+`prepend`|Boolean|Prepends the children of the destination element with the template.
+`success`|Function|The Callback to execute if template loading was successful.

 ## :paperclip: Data Insertion Attributes
 Several one-way data insertion attributes are available for use in templates.